 - Drug Paraphanelia Credit Card Processing

-The global demand of Cigarettes had made it the most popular and widely smoked tobacco product in the world today, with over 5.5 Trillion cigarettes smoked in 2016 alone.
+The global demand for Cigarettes had made it the most popular and widely smoked tobacco product in the world today, with over 5.5 Trillion cigarettes smoked in 2016 alone.
 Sales of online cigarettes are minimal in the USA with strict regulations concerning the sale of these tobacco products through the PACT act and other such Federal and State legislation.

 The fastest growing segment in the tobacco industry today, e cigs have been experiencing over a 20% annual growth and are expected to become an over $60 billion a year industry by 2025.
 The growth of the electronic cigarette industry has caught the attention of many lawmakers, potentially creating a more restrictive sales environment in the future.